Clipteam/clipcc-vm/docs/extensions.md

 ## JavaScript Environment

 Most Scratch 3.0 is written using JavaScript features not yet commonly supported by browsers.
 For compatibility we transpile the code to ES5 before publishing or deploying.
-Any extension included in the `scratch-vm` repository may use ES6+ features and may use `require` to reference other code within the `scratch-vm` repository.
+Any extension included in the `clipcc-vm` repository may use ES6+ features and may use `require` to reference other code within the `clipcc-vm` repository.

 Unofficial extensions must be self-contained.
 Authors of unofficial extensions are responsible for ensuring browser compatibility for those extensions, including transpiling if necessary.